March 18, 1945 – June 16, 2012

 (1981, dir.
 Ivan Nagy)

-The 1960 Doris Day film of the same name:
+of the same name:

-Midnight Lace was the last film of the first Morticia Addams, Carolyn Jones, who, like Susan Tyrrell (playing "Ann Galvin") is seen somewhere in the film but not considered a big enough a name to be on the print advertisement.
+This version of Midnight Lace was the last film of the first Morticia Addams, Carolyn Jones, who, like Susan Tyrrell (playing "Ann Galvin") is seen somewhere in the film but not considered a big enough a name to be on the print advertisement.
 The real star of the film is TV actress Mary Crosby, who eventually took part in one fun film, namely The Ice Pirates (1984 / trailer).
 The plot according to imdb: "A TV reporter (Mary Crosby) is mercilessly stalked by a mysterious assassin whom she does not understand why he wants to kill her."

-Trailer to Heidi Fleiss Hollywood Madam:
+Heidi Fleiss The Making of a Hollywood Madam:

 Subway Riders